 Don’t worry… There are some solutions.

 You could just get rid of everything.
 And be the worst parent of the year in your kids eyes, but we don’t need to go to that extreme.
-Great toy storage solutions can help to an extent.
+Great toy storage solutions can help to an extent, such as these clever LEGO storage ideas.
 But less is best!

 Here are some less harsh ideas so everyone wins, with 6 tips for taming the toy invasion in your house: